wez/wezterm/docs/shell-integration.md

 You can find some [examples for various shells in the wezterm repo](https://github.com/wez/wezterm/tree/main/assets/shell-integration).

+To use this file to setup shell integration in wezterm with Bash or Zsh, you can copy the file to your computer and source it via `. /path/to/file.sh` in your `.bashrc` or `.zshrc`, or you can install it at `/etc/profile.d` on most unix systems.

 Xonsh is supported via a [term-integrations](https://github.com/jnoortheen/xontrib-term-integrations) plugin.

 Starting with version 20210314-114017-04b7cedd, the Fedora and Debian packages